 in 2016 he worked as a teaching fellow at the Università della Svizzera italiana, Lugano.
 From 2011 to 2015 we worked as a post-doc research fellow at the Institute of Public Economics, Department of Economics, Humboldt-Universität zu Berlin (project "LAPO") thanks to a fellowship from the Swiss national science foundation and to a Marie Curie Intra-European Fellowship.
 He worked as a research and teaching assistant in economics at the Faculty of translation and interpreting, University of Geneva from 2003 to 2005, and between 2006 and 2011.
 He has participated in the European integrated project DYLAN “Language dynamics and management of diversity”, 6th Framework programme.

-He has been external consultant for the European Parliament (Committee on Culture and Education), the autonomous Province of Trento in Italy (IPRASE), the University of Florence, and the European centre for minority issues (Flensburg, Germany).
+He has been external consultant for the European Parliament, the Swiss Confederation, the autonomous Province of Trento in Italy (IPRASE), the University of Florence, and the European centre for minority issues (Flensburg, Germany).

 He is an associated researcher at the "Economics-Languages-Training" Observatory of the University of Geneva and a collaborator of the Accademia della Crusca (Academy of the Italian language).
 He is member of the Center for applied statistics and economics (C.A.S.E), the Center for research and documentation on world language problems (CED), the Study group for language policies (GSPL), the AILA [Association internationale de linguistique appliquée] network of language policy, the Italian association of law and economics, the Akademio internacia de la sciencoj (AIS), and the Gesellschaft für Interlinguistik (GIL).